 Rugby at Malone off to impressive start

 Kody Shilling '20 has had a great first season playing on the inaugural Malone men's rugby club.
-That is, until he broke his fibula in the last match Saturday night.
-But even then, his wet and muddy teammates waited with him at the hospital.
+That

 "There's such a sense of brotherhood among our teammates and even with the other teams," Shilling said.
 "I grew up playing baseball, so this is my first contact sport.
 But it's such a great game, and it's something I definitely want to do next year when my ankle is healed up."

 Shilling scored 15 of the undefeated team's points on Saturday.
 Malone bested:

 - Wabash College, 24-15

 - Tiffin University, 28-0